Switzerland, Europe

 The price includes:

-• 5 or 7 nights of HB hotel accommodation
+• 7 nights of half-board hotel accommodation (twin rooms)

 The price does not include: